silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/06_Javascript_Development.md

 ```

 This is a deliberately simple example, the strength of jQuery.entwine over simple jQuery plugins lies in its public
 properties, namespacing, as well as its inheritance based on CSS selectors.
-Please see the [project
+Go to our [jQuery Entwine
-documentation](http://github.com/hafriedlander/jquery.entwine/tree/master) for more complete examples.
+documentation](jquery_entwine) for more complete examples.

-When working in the CMS, the CMS includes the jQuery.entwine inspector.
-Press Ctrl+` to bring down the inspector.
-You can then click on any element in the CMS to see which entwine methods are bound to any particular element.

 ## Architecture and Best Practices

 ### Keep things simple

 Resist the temptation to build "cathedrals" of complex interrelated components.
 In general, you can get a lot done in
 jQuery with a few lines of code.
 Your jQuery code will normally end up as a series of event handlers applied with `jQuery.on()` or jQuery.entwine, rather than a complex object graph.

 ### Don't claim global properties

 Global properties are evil.
-They are accessible by other scripts, might be overwritten or misused.
+They are accessible by other scripts and might be overwritten or misused.
 A popular case is the `$` shortcut in different libraries: in PrototypeJS it stands for `document.getElementByID()`, in jQuery for `jQuery()`.

 ```js